ac-custom-shaders-patch/inipp/README.md

 - Auto-indexing values might have been a nice addition;
 - There is no support for vectors or colors in expressions.
 At least they can receive and output tables now;
-- Possibly, scripts could have read & write access to whole section (a bit tricky to do with that Lua C functions though).
+- Possibly, scripts could have read & write access to whole section.

 # Credits